 How long is the typical wait for paediatric occupational therapy in NSW?

 Wait times for paediatric OT in NSW vary depending on the service and your child's needs.
-Public services through your local health district may have longer wait lists, whilst private practitioners often have shorter timeframes.
-It's worth contacting several providers in the Caringbah area to understand current availability.
-If your child has an NDIS plan, you can choose from registered providers, which may offer more flexibility in scheduling appointments.
+Public services through your local health district may have longer wait lists, sometimes several months.
+Private practitioners in Caringbah may have shorter wait times.
+It's worth contacting several providers to understand current availability.
+Your GP can also advise on referral pathways and help prioritise your child's needs.

 What does a first occupational therapy appointment involve for a child?